Cross-View Graph Consistency Learning for Invariant Graph Representations: Experiments

 \subsection{Performance Evaluation}

-The experimental results produced by all competing methods on the five link prediction tasks are reported in Table 2.
+The experimental results produced by all competing methods on the five link prediction tasks are reported in Table \ref{tb:prediction:results}.
 The best and second-best values of the link prediction results are highlighted in bold and underlined, respectively.
 We observed that the proposed CGCL method almost performs better than the other competing methods in terms of the AUC and AP.
 For example, CGCL achieves performance improvements of approximately 0.26\%, 0.86\%, 0.24\% and 0.13\% in terms of the AUC with a testing rate of 10\% on the Cora, PubMed, Photo and Computers datasets, respectively.
 Moreover, CGCL outperforms the competing methods in terms of the AUC and AP metrics as the testing rate increases from 10\% to 20\% in the link prediction tasks.
 These results demonstrate the superiority of CGCL over the other methods.

-As expected, the experimental AUC and AP results produced by CGCL slightly decrease as the testing rate increases from 10\% to 20\% on the three citation datasets, including the Cora, Citeseer and PubMed datasets.
-In contrast, the experimental AUC and AP results of CGCL remain almost unchanged on the Photo and Computers datasets.
-From Table \ref{tb:datasets}, these two datasets contain larger numbers of edges than the other datasets.
-This demonstrates the effectiveness and robustness of the bidirectional graph structure augmentation approach.
+As expected, the AUC and AP results produced by CGCL slightly decrease as the testing rate increases from 10\% to 20\% on the three citation datasets, including the Cora, Citeseer and PubMed datasets.
+In contrast, the AUC and AP results of CGCL remain almost unchanged on the Photo and Computers datasets.
+These two datasets contain larger numbers of edges than the other datasets.
+This demonstrates the effectiveness and robustness of the coupled graph structure augmentation approach.

 Two main reasons highlight the advantages of the proposed CGCL method.
 First, constructing two complementary augmented views of a graph structure enhances the diversity of the produced graph representations while counteracting the adverse consequences of information losses in the graph representations.
 Additionally, the MGAE yields encouraging AUC and AP results in the experiments due to its effective edge masking strategy.
 Second, the proposed CGCL method achieves invariant graph representations through cross-view graph consistency learning.
 This mechanism plays a key role in facilitating the reconstruction of the incomplete graph structure within the scope of self-supervised learning.